-$$y{ibd} = \beta Treatment{bd} + \alpha_d + \varepsilon{ibd}, \tag{1}$$ where i indexes farmers (or dealers), b indexes blocks, and d indexes districts.
+where i indexes farmers (or dealers), b indexes blocks, and d indexes districts.
 We include district fixed effects in all specifications because the treatment was stratified by districts.
 We cluster all standard errors by block.
-The analysis uses only the random variation we generated, but the online appendix shows that our results are robust to controlling for the covariates in Table 1.

-4.2 Effect on Technology Adoption
+B. Effect on Technology Adoption

 Informing private input dealers and providing them with seeds to test leads to greater adoption by farmers when compared to conventional extension approaches used by the public sector.
 Table 2 shows this result.
-Each column gives treatment effects with clustered standard errors (parentheses) and p-values calculated by randomization inference (brackets).27 Starting with Column 1, farmers in treatment blocks are 3.5 percentage points more likely to adopt Swarna-Sub1 a year after the treatment, compared to farmers in control blocks.
-Given an adoption rate of 6.3% in the control group, this implies the treatment leads to a 56% increase in uptake.
+Each column gives treatment effects with clustered standard errors (parentheses) and p-values calculated by randomization inference (brackets).
+Starting with column 1, farmers in treatment blocks are 3.5 percentage points more likely to adopt Swarna-Sub1 a year after the treatment, compared to farmers in control blocks.
+Given an adoption rate of 6.3 percent in the control group, this implies the treatment leads to a 56 percent increase in uptake.
 Columns 2 and 3 add controls for pretreatment covariates.
-Column 2 includes all the controls from Table 1, while Column 3 uses the post-double selection procedure in Belloni, Chernozhukov and Hansen (2014) to select controls that predict either the outcome or the treatment.
+Column 2 includes all the controls from Table 1, while column 3 uses the post-double-selection procedure in Belloni, Chernozhukov, and Hansen (2014) to select controls that predict either the outcome or the treatment.
 Adding controls does not affect the results.

-The treatment caused acreage cultivated to increase: farmers in treatment blocks planted an average of 0.06 more acres with Swarna-Sub1 compared to farmers in control blocks, a 69% increase (Column 4).
+The treatment caused acreage cultivated to increase: farmers in treatment blocks planted an average of 0.06 more acres with Swarna-Sub1 compared to farmers in control blocks, a 69 percent increase (column 4).
 Columns 5 and 6 show that acreage results are unaffected when adding control variables.
-This adoption effect operates on both the extensive and intensive margins: in addition to increasing the rate of adoption, the treatment increased the cultivated area of adopters (Table A5).
+This adoption effect operates on both the extensive and intensive margins: in addition to increasing the rate of adoption, the treatment increased the cultivated area of adopters (online Appendix Table A5).